fdrcdtrz/TETREES/README.md

     - Among the input parameters which can be modified to tailor the analysis, we recall the main path (`main_folder`).
 The list of result folders (`result_names`) defines which configurations are included in the plot and can be adjusted depending on the set of experiments being compared.

 # Additional Support
 Please refer to this web page for additional support.
-TEETRES is released under the GPL-3.0 license.

 ## License